gabriel-aplok/gabriel-aplok.github.io/_projects/mini-apocalypse.md

 The Mine Apocalypse add-on adds a total of 42 new items to the game, ranging from weapons and tools to new consumables such as food and medicine.

-Just make sure you enable the experimental settings as they are custom items.
-Also make sure you have enabled **BOTH** resources and behavior packs when creating the world.

 ### Melee Weapons

 - Baseball Bat (Craftable)